The gardens will open 3rd April 2015. They will be open over Easter until 6th April.

-Come along in 2015 and enjoy one of the finest gardens in Scotland, or click on the video link below and begin your own flight over the grounds..
+Come along and enjoy one of the finest gardens in Scotland, or click on the video link below and begin your own flight over the grounds..

 We have installed a video of the Gardens, taken using a drone, so that you can still experience the elegance and splendour of the Castle Gardens, soaring like a bird over the castle ramparts.

 If the video fails to load on your tablet or mobile device then you can see it on YouTube at this link.